wunderbyte/gui-spirits/README.md

 });
 ```

 If the element is removed from the document structure and not re-inserted more or less immediately, the spirit will be permanently *exorcised*.
 At this point, it stops working altogether and attempts to address the spirit's plugins, properties or methods will lead to errors.
-Fortunately, the spirit offers a callback to be executed just before this happens.
-This willl come in handy as an opportune moment to terminate whatever resource intensive operation the component  may have scheduled.
+The spirit offers to execute a callback just before this happens and this willl come in handy to terminate whatever resource intensive operation the component  may have scheduled.

 ```js